movebank/movebank-api-doc/movebank-api.md

 Results will be the same as in the previous example, but filtered for only the studies for which `i_am_owner` contains `TRUE`.

 ### Get descriptions of entities in a study
-When you have a certain study of interest, you can access information contained in that study using the study’s Movebank ID (available in [the Study Details](https://www.movebank.org/node/1942#study_details)).
+When you have a certain study of interest, you can access information contained in that study using the study’s Movebank ID (available in [the Study Details](https://www.movebank.org/cms/movebank-content/studies-page#study_details)).
 You can obtain information for the following entity types: `study`, `individual`, `tag`, `deployment`, `sensor`, `study_attribute` and `event`.
 The event entity contains actual sensor measurements stored in study attributes, and one or more sensors can be associated with each tag.
-The deployment, individual, and tag entities contain descriptive information about the animals, tags, and deployments (i.e. of tags on animals) in the study.
-In Movebank we refer to the latter information as "[reference data](https://www.movebank.org/2381#metadata)".
-For the examples that follow we will use the study [Galapagos Albatrosses](https://www.movebank.org/panel_embedded_movebank_webapp?gwt_fragment=page=studies,path=study2911040) (study ID 2911040; [Cruz et al. 2013](https://doi.org/10.5441/001/1.3hp3s250)) which is fully available to the public.
+The deployment, individual, and tag entities contain descriptive information about the animals, tags, and deployments (i.e., periods over which tags are attached to animals) in the study.
+In Movebank we refer to the latter information as [reference data](https://www.movebank.org/cms/movebank-content/mb-data-model#reference_data).
+Important information about understanding these data are provided [above](#understanding-data-from-movebank).

+For the examples that follow we will use the study [Galapagos Albatrosses](https://www.movebank.org/cms/webapp?gwt_fragment=page=studies,path=study2911040) (study ID 2911040; [Cruz et al. 2013](https://doi.org/10.5441/001/1.3hp3s250)) which is fully available to the public.

 #### Get a description about a study
 `https://www.movebank.org/movebank/service/direct-read?entity_type=study&study_id=2911040`